Dasovon/bme680_xiao_esp32c6/README.md

 # BME680 XIAO ESP32C6

-This repository contains code and documentation for interfacing the BME680 environmental sensor with the Seeed Studio XIAO ESP32C6 microcontroller.
-The project demonstrates how to read temperature, humidity, pressure, and gas resistance data using the I2C protocol.
+This repository contains code and documentation for interfacing the BME680 environmental sensor with the Seeed Studio XIAO ESP32C6 microcontroller using the ESP-IDF framework.
+The project demonstrates how to read temperature, humidity, pressure, and gas resistance data via the I2C protocol.

 ## Features
 - Reads environmental data (temperature, humidity, pressure, gas resistance) from the BME680 sensor.
 - Utilizes the Seeed Studio XIAO ESP32C6 for compact and efficient processing.
-- Implements I2C communication for sensor interfacing.
+- Implements I2C communication using ESP-IDF drivers.
-- Example code for easy integration into IoT or environmental monitoring projects.
+- Example code for integration into IoT or environmental monitoring projects.

 ## Hardware Requirements
 - Seeed Studio XIAO ESP32C6